CONTACT: For copies of articles or full table of contents of an issue, contact Mandi Yohn at [email protected] or 202-777-2509.

 To stay up-to-date on the latest in public health research, sign up for new content email alerts.

 The American Journal of Public Health is the monthly journal of the American Public Health Association.
-APHA champions the health of all people and all communities.
-We strengthen the public health profession.
-We speak out for public health issues and policies backed by science.
-We are the only organization that influences federal policy, has a 140-plus year perspective and brings together members from all fields of public health.
-Visit www.apha.org.
+APHA champions the health of all people and all communities by strengthening the profession of public health, sharing the latest research and information, promoting best practices and advocating for public health issue and policies grounded in research.
+More information is available at www.apha.org.